italia/spid-cie-oidc-docs/docs/en/trust_marks.rst

 .. warning::

-  The value in the claim **exp** MUST NOT be greater than the duration of the specific agreements made in the onboarding process, between the Trust Mark issuer and the Organizations receiving the TM.
+  The value in the claim **exp** MUST NOT be greater than the duration of the agreements submitted during the onboarding process, between the Trust Mark issuer and the Organizations receiving the TM.

 .. seealso::